 Absolutely!
 We keep the stars’ information on file so you can order additional copies, framed or unframed, at any time.
 Just contact us at 1-800-282-3333 and we will be happy to help.

-We will include an attractive gift enclosure card with your package at no charge.
+When you buy a star package we will include an attractive gift enclosure card at no charge.
 Please indicate the name(s) to be signed to the card in the gift message section on the order page.

 There is no extra charge for creating a special cluster of stars for your family.